-1. Student performance.
+Student performance.
 Average enrollment in all undergraduate AGEC courses remains at historic levels.
-Undergraduate classes average 54.7 students fall semester and 52.3 spring semester.
+Undergraduate classes average 48 students fall semester and 63 spring semester.
 The enrollment numbers may have peaked after several years of increases.
 Student performance was assessed by each instructor based on a combination of homework assignments, class projects, papers/presentations, and quizzes/exams.
 This combination of performance measures enabled each instructor to assess the student's ability to: (a) Grasp fundamental principles and how to apply them to problem solving (papers, projects); (b) Analyze data and apply quantitative tools (homework assignments); and, (c) Master written and oral communication skills, both individually and in a team environment (papers, presentations, projects).
 Exams in each course provided instructors with a concise measure of each student's ability to successfully master course content including principles, problem-solving skills, and ability to communicate.
-The average grade point average in undergrad courses is a 2.85
+The average grade point average in undergrad courses is a 2.90.

 AEAB conducts student assessment of performance in the two campus core courses it teaches, AGEC 1103 (Principles of Agriculture Microeconomics) and AGEC 2103 (Principles of Agriculture Macroeconomics).
 The assessment consists of ten multiple choice questions asked on the final examination in each class.
 This assessment commenced in Fall 2009 and continues to the present.
 Class averages on the ten multiple choice questions in AGEC 2103 have ranged from 48% to 60%.
 The ten questions asked in AGEC 2103 range from very simple and basic to very difficult.
 The class averages on the ten multiple choice questions in AGEC 1103 have ranged from 58% to 86% and cover a similar range of level of difficulty.
-There is a gap in the data for AGEC 1103 due to the departure of a faculty member in late 2013.
-Only data for 2011-2013 and 2015-2017 are included here.
 As would be expected, students do very well on the simple questions and do less well on the more difficult questions.
 Although efforts are made continually to improve student performance, the faculty are of the opinion that the range of difficulty is a good measure of the level for teaching the course.
 Since student abilities and aptitudes vary greatly across any given class, the faculty are more interested in uniform shifts up or down in the range of responses.
 Clearly, substantial, across-the-board improvement would likely lead to a more rigorous treatment of the subject.

 - 2. Curriculum review.
 The increase in class enrollment has made scheduling difficult for some students, especially for junior and senior level courses offered only once a year.
-As noted in the Degree Changes section below, we have added courses and made changes to the curriculum to give students more flexibility to meet degree requirements.
-This has been possible by the hiring of a second instructor during the past year and two tenure track faculty positions in the 2013-2014 academic year. - 3.
+As noted in the Degree Changes section below, we have added courses and are offering most core requirements at least twice per year.
+We now have a robust offering of online courses available in the summer session to give students more flexibility to meet degree requirements. - 3.
 Exit interviews and electronic surveys.
 For several years, the Department Head of Agricultural Economics and Agribusiness has conducted confidential exit interviews with selected graduating seniors.
-Virtually all graduating seniors were complimentary of the quality of advising and instruction in the Department of Agricultural Economics and Agribusiness and the genuine one-on-one care of the faculty for students.
-Since the
+Virtually all graduating seniors were complimentary of the quality of advising and instruction in the Department of

-2009-2010 academic year AEAB has conducted an on-line survey of all graduating seniors to supplement the exit interviews.
+Agricultural Economics and Agribusiness and the genuine one-on-one care of the faculty for students.
+Since the 2009-2010 academic year AEAB has conducted an online survey of all graduating seniors to supplement the exit interviews.